-Note 2 - Cash, Cash Equivalents And Investments
+Note 2 - Cash, Cash Equivalents and Investments

-The District maintains an approved Investment Policy and Long-Term Portfolio Investment Policy in compliance with guidelines established by Florida Statutes.
+The District plans to present an Investment Policy and Long-Term Portfolio Investment Policy in compliance with guidelines established by Florida Statutes to the Board of Supervisors.

 The primary objective of the District's Investment policy is to assure safety and preservation of principal.
 The objective is to mitigate credit and interest rate risk, maintain the necessary liquidity to match expected liabilities and maximize yield.